MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

   alternate CIM provider that has the same basic features.

-  You can use the CIM session feature on computers that are not running a Windows operating system and on Windows computers that have PowerShell, but do not have PowerShell remoting enabled.
+  You can use the CIM session feature on computers that are not running a Windows operating system and on Windows computers that have PowerShell, but don't have PowerShell remoting enabled.

   You can also use the CIM parameters to get CIM modules from computers that have PowerShell remoting enabled, including the local computer.
 When you create a CIM session on the local